alexa/alexa-auto-sdk/modules/core/README.md

 ### Overview

 The module contains the Engine base classes and the abstract platform interfaces that can be utilized by the platform and/or other modules.
-It also provides an easy way to integrate AAC SDK into an application or a framework.This involves configuring and creating an instance of `aace::core::Engine`, overriding default platform implementation classes, and registering the custom interface handlers with the instantiated Engine.
+It also provides an easy way to integrate the Alexa Auto SDK into an application or a framework.
+This involves configuring and creating an instance of `aace::core::Engine`, overriding default platform implementation classes, and registering the custom interface handlers with the instantiated Engine.

 ### Creating the Engine